 Regularly changing your passwords will also reduce the risk of being hacked.
 Avoid any previously used passwords for increased protection.

-To enable Two-Factor Authentication, we offer an industry standard authentication application called Zoho OneAuth.
+To enable Multi-Factor Authentication, we offer an industry-standard authentication application called Zoho OneAuth.
 This feature comes with four modes of authentication to choose from:

 Face ID / Touch ID